Food Fun & News

 When your host greets you, it would be nice if you would respond in kind, restaurant hostess Corey writes on her blog, A Not-So-Simple Life.
 If they say “hello,” say “hello” back.
 Even a smile goes a long way toward making for a smooth interaction.
 What you don’t want to do is ignore the host or let your first words be “Two.
 Corner booth.”
 That’s rude in any setting.

 Being on your phone while addressing the host

-“Stand aside until you’ve finished your call and then you can come and ask me for a table,” advises Corey, who notes that you would probably find it rude if she tried to seat you while she was talking on her cell phone.
+“Stand aside until you’ve finished your call and then you can come and ask me for a table,” writes Corey, who notes that you would probably find it rude if she tried to seat you while she was talking on her cell phone.
 “Do unto others as you would have them do unto you.”
 Don’t miss these other etiquette rules for when you’re dining at a restaurant.

 Attempting to seat yourself

 “I am here for a reason,” Corey reminds us.
 If you see a host stand, don’t walk past it.
 “If for some reason I am not at the front door when you arrive, do not assume that means you can seat yourself.”
 When you attempt to seat yourself, you’re not only disregarding the host as a person, but you’re also making their job that much harder.
 Don’t miss these sneaky menu tricks restaurants use to influence your order.

 Not knowing how many are in your party

 Seems simple enough, right?
 But it happens all too often that when Corey asks “how many are in your party?” the person just stands there.
 Make your journey from door to table a smooth one by knowing how many people you’re dining with!